-- (A) If a grievant or the Association has a grievance which may be processed under this Article and which may also be appealed to the Public Employees Relations Commission, the grievant or the Association shall elect at the outset which procedure is to be used and the election shall be binding on the grievant or the Association.
+- (A) If a grievant or the Association has a grievance which may be processed under this Article and which may also be appealed to the PERC, the grievant or the Association shall elect at the outset which procedure is to be used and the election shall be binding on the grievant or the Association.
 In the case of a duplicate filing, the action first filed will be the one processed. - (B) A grievant who decides to use this grievance procedure shall indicate at Step 1 (or other initial written step if authorized by the provisions of this Article) whether the grievant is represented by the Association.
 When a grievant has elected Association representation, both the grievant and the Association Representative shall be notified of Step 1 meetings.
-Further, written communication concerning the grievance or its resolution shall be sent to both the grievant and the Association Grievance Representative, and the decision agreed to by the state and the Association shall be binding on the grievant.
-Where Association representation is authorized as provided in this Agreement and is requested by a grievant, the grievant's representative shall be selected from the list of Association Grievance Representatives or Association Staff Representatives which has been provided to the state in accordance with Article 5 of this Agreement. - (1) If a grievant selects an Association Grievance Representative in a grievance which has been properly filed in accordance with this Article, the Association Grievance Representative may be allowed a reasonable amount of time off with pay to investigate the grievance and to represent the grievant at Step 1 meetings held during regular work hours.
-Such time off with pay shall be subject to prior approval by the Association Grievance Representative's immediate supervisor; however, approval of time off will not be withheld if the Association Grievance Representative can be allowed such time without interfering with, or unduly hampering, the operations of the unit to which the Association Grievance Representative is assigned.
+Further, written communication concerning the grievance, or its resolution shall be sent to both the grievant and the Association Grievance Representative, and the decision agreed to by the state and the Association shall be binding on the grievant.
+Where Association representation is authorized as provided in this Agreement and is requested by a grievant, the grievant's representative shall be selected from the list of Association Grievance Representatives or Association Staff Representatives which has been provided to the state in accordance with Article 5 of this Agreement. - (1) If a grievant selects an Association Grievance Representative in a grievance that has been properly filed in accordance with this Article, the Association Grievance Representative may be allowed a reasonable amount of time to investigate the grievance and to represent the grievant at Step 1 meetings held during regular work hours.
+Hours spent by an Association Grievance Representative to investigate the grievance and to represent the grievant shall be deemed as time worked.
+Such time shall be subject to prior approval by the Association Grievance Representative's immediate supervisor; however, approval of time off will not be withheld if the Association Grievance Representative can be allowed such time without interfering with, or unduly hampering, the operations of the unit to which the Association Grievance Representative is assigned.
 The Association Grievance Representative's immediate supervisor will notify the grievant's supervisor prior to allowing the Association Grievance Representative time off to investigate the grievance. - (2) Investigations will be conducted in a way that does not interfere with state operations. - Representative in the same work unit, or the work location closest to the grievant's, shall be selected to represent the employee.
 In no case shall an Association Grievance Representative be allowed to travel more than 25 miles from their official work location in order to investigate a grievance.
-(As an exception during the term of the 2016-2017 Agreement only, Grievance Representatives may travel up to 50 miles from their official work location if necessary due to the unavailability of a Representative closer to the grievant's work location.
-This exception expires on the termination date for the 2016-2017 Agreement unless continued by a subsequent ratified agreement.)
-The Association will make a reasonable effort to ensure that it trains a sufficient number of Association Grievance Representatives in order to minimize any such travel.
+As indicated in Article 5 of this Agreement, the Association Grievance Representative in the same work unit, or the work location closest to the grievant's, shall be selected to represent the employee.
+In no case shall an Association Grievance Representative be allowed to travel more than 25 miles from their official work location in order to investigate a grievance.
+(As an exception during the term of the 2017-2020 Agreement only, Grievance Representatives may travel up to 50 miles from their official work location if necessary due to the unavailability of a Representative closer to the grievant's work location.
+This exception expires on the termination date for the 2017- 2020 Agreement unless continued by a subsequent ratified agreement.)
+The Association will make a reasonable effort to ensure that it trains a sufficient number of Association Grievance Representatives in order to minimize any such travel